woman in a field

 This means they won’t increase your stress hormone levels, like cortisol.
 This is important if your cortisol levels are already out of balance due to stress!

 Again, it’s all about calming the nervous system.
-One of my favorite practices is Resonant Breathing.
+One of our favorite practices is Resonant Breathing.

 TIP: If you have Mast Cell Activation Syndrome, you might want to skip hot yoga!
 Did you know that heat can be a mast cell trigger?